Powered by SchoolDash

 Gayton Road, Harrow HA1 2JG

-Particular strengths include Sixth form, Progress, Admissions and Representation.
-Relative weaknesses include Environment, Attainment and Finances.
+Particular strengths include Sixth form, Progress, Representation and Attainment.
+Relative weaknesses include Environment and Disadvantaged pupils.

 The school's overall score (out of 100) is given below.
 Coloured segments show the contributions of each indicator, explained in more detail below.
 Hover over the segments for details.
 Personalise the score by clicking on the button to set your own priorities.